Can You Get a VA Loan with Bad Credit?

 Alternative Options: FHA Loans

-If a VA loan isn’t immediately feasible, FHA loans might be a good backup.
+If a VA loan isn’t immediately feasible, FHA loans are a great alternative to a VA loan.
 While FHA loans are less stringent, they do have notable differences:

 - FHA loans require a 3.5% down payment, while VA loans usually don’t.